 What To Do in Mismaloya

-Sadly, the movie set is long gone now but you can still visit the golden beaches that were featured in the movie.
-Mismaloya is located on the prettiest cove, surrounded by the jungles that appear to spill into the ocean.
-Because it’s somewhat protected, It’s the perfect place to actually enjoy the water.
-It’s also good for kayaking and stand up paddling.
+Although, the movie set is long gone. you can still visit the golden beaches of Mismaloya that were featured in the movie.
+Mismaloya is located on a calm bay, surrounded by jungles that spill into the ocean.
+Because the bay is protected, It’s the perfect water for swimming, kayaking and stand up paddling.

-While you’re in Mismaloya, visit Los Arcos National Marine Park is right off the coast of Mismaloya.
-In fact you can see the rocks that make up Los Arcos easily from the beach.
-This park is made up of underwater caves and a small reef for snorkeling and scuba.
-You can hite a panga to take you out right from the beach.
+While you’re in Mismaloya, visit Los Arcos National Marine Park.
+The park is right off the coast.
+In fact you can see the large rocks that make up Los Arcos right from the beach in Mismaloya.
+The park has underwater caves and a small reef for snorkeling and scuba.
+Ask one of the many boat captains along the beach about a tour.

 Getting to Mismaloya

 Mismaloya is 8 miles south of Vallarta.
 If you don’t have a car, take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off at the Mismaloya Beach stop.
 There will be a cobblestone street that leads to the beach.
 You could also go by taxi or Uber.
 By car, take Hwy 200 south of of downtown to Mismaloya.